JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 [//]: # (title: Inline classes)

-> Inline classes are in [Alpha](#alpha-status-of-inline-classes).
-This feature may change incompatibly in the future and require manual migration.
+> Inline classes are in [Beta](components-stability.md).
+They are almost stable, but migration steps may be required in the future.
+> We'll do our best to minimize any changes you will have to make.
-> We will appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/issues/KT).
+> We would appreciate your feedback on the inline classes feature in [YouTrack](https://youtrack.jetbrains.com/issue/KT-42434).
 >
 {type="warning"}